-Even in the best of times, creative production budgets must always keep efficiency in mind.
-And now, with lots of uncertainty (and not enough hand sanitizer), it’s the perfect time to examine creative strategy and where the creative dollars are going.
+Even in the best of times, optimizing our creative production dollars requires that we always keep efficiency in mind.
+And now, amid uncertainty, it’s the perfect time to scrutinize our creative strategy and get a clear view of where we’re allocating our creative production dollars.
 Is the imagery being produced as efficiently as possible?
 Are there ways to cut costs without compromising imagery quality (and thereby sales)?

 The good news is – yes!
 We’ve noticed some really exciting creative trends in product photography that will solve these challenges.
 Many direct-to-consumer brands, as well as multi-brand retailers, have moved towards more “Agile Imagery.”

 Agile Imagery is when a single asset can be utilized across multiple channels: on a brand’s homepage, on the product listing page, product detail page, digital ad campaigns, social feeds, and the list goes on.
 One image, multiple uses.

 Essentially, it’s making your images work harder for you.

 Normally, the more editorialized imagery used by the marketing team is designed to drive top-of-the-funnel awareness – it is meant to evoke an emotional connection with the brand.
 The more detailed (and sometimes less glamorous) product shots are needed on the product listing page and product detail page to drive conversion.

 Historically, there has been a distinct difference between the two.
 Until now…

 Let’s start with WHY brands are moving towards Agile Imagery – it’s a trend that will certainly be picking up speed in the seasons to come.
 Then, we’ll dive into HOW to create these types of assets.